OnroerendErfgoed/atramhasis/paper/paper.md

 widgets that allow navigating the thesaurus from the top concepts along branches to the leafs.
 For most internal operations with the thesaurus, JSON REST services are used because they are convenient for webdevelopers used to designing and developing enterprise IT-systems.
-For external uses, publishing of Linked Data is supported.
+For external uses, publishing of linked data is supported.
 Individual concepts and collections can be downloaded as RDF data in Turtle, RDF/XML and JSON/LD format.
 Entire conceptschemes can be downloaded in Turtle or RDF/XML format.
-Finally, an integration with an LDF server is available that allows quering the server with SPARQL queries through the LDF protocol.
+Finally, an integration with an Linked Data Fragments server is available that allows quering the server with SPARQL queries through the Triple Pattern Fragments protocol [@Verborgh:2016].

 ![Searching for airfields in the Inventory of Immovable Cultural Heritage\label{fig:searchingairfields}](inventaris_screen_search_airfields.png)